Quantum hedging in two-round prover-verifier interactions: Acknowledgements

-We would like to thank Devin Smith for the question that led to Section \ref{sec:protocol-errors} in this paper.
+We would like to thank Devin Smith for the question that led to Section~\ref{sec:protocol-errors} in this paper.
 A significant amount of thanks is also due to John Watrous for numerous insightful discussions and suggestions.
-A.S. and V.R. wish to thank Nathaniel Johnston for helpful suggestions, as well as the use of his QETLAB quantum entanglement MATLAB package \cite{qetlab}.
-Thanks is also due to Alessandro Cosentino, Gus Gutoski, and Christopher Perry for insightful discussions.
-This research was supported by Canada's NSERC and the US ARO.
+We thank Ronald de Wolf for helpful comments.
+We wish to thank Nathaniel Johnston for helpful suggestions, as well as for the use of his QETLAB quantum entanglement MATLAB package \cite{qetlab}.
+Thanks are also due to Alessandro Cosentino, Gus Gutoski, and Christopher Perry for insightful discussions.
+This work was partially supported by Canada's NSERC, the US ARO, the ERC Consolidator Grant QPROGRESS, the Mike and Ophelia Lazaridis Fellowship program, and the David R. Chariton Graduate Scholarship program.